trushmi/vocab/README.md

 To begin, clone this repository to your local machine and navigate to project directory

-1. Setup the virtual environment:
+1.  # Setup the virtual environment:

     ```
     virtualenv env
     ```

-2. Activate virtual environment
+2.  # Activate virtual environment

     ```
     source env/bin/activate
     ```

-3. Install all requirements
+3.  # Install all requirements

     ```
     pip3 install -r requirements.txt
     ```

-4. Create secrets.sh file in your project directory
+4.  # Create secrets.sh file in your project directory
-5. Setup shell script for environment variables by writing this in secrets.sh:
+5.  # Setup shell script for environment variables by writing this in secrets.sh:
+    ```
     export PASSWORD="your_password_to_gmail_here"
     export EMAIL=”your_email_to_send_reminders_to_user_here”
     export SPANISHAPIKEY=”your_API_KEY_to_generate_meaning_in_spanish_here”

-6. Run the shell script:

     ```
+6.  # Run the shell script:

+    ```
     source secrets.sh
     ```

-7. Set up the database:
+7.  # Set up the database:

     ```
     create db “name_of_database”
     ```

-8. Run:
+8.  # Run:

     ```
     python3 model.py
     ```

-9. Run the app
+9.  # Run the app

 ```
    python3 server.py
 ```

-10. Navigate to localhost to access the app and see in the browser
+10. # Navigate to localhost to access the app and see in the browser

-### How to navigate in the app:
+### How to use the app:

 1. Create account or log in
 2. Create dashboard